The Developer’s Edge: How To Become A Senior Developer

 Conclusion

-• How are you able to grow?
+• How are you going to grow?

-Each step will be small, but in a span of a lifetime, small steps turn into miles.
 Never stop reading and never stop learning, but also know what’s a valuable use of your time and what isn’t.

 Ok, I lied, one last thing…